 Young people can also experience domestic abuse within their own intimate relationships.
 This form of child-on-child abuse is sometimes referred to as 'teenage relationship abuse'.
-Depending on the age of the young people, this may not be recognised in law under the statutory definition of 'domestic abuse' (if one or both parties are under 16).
-However, as with any child under 18, where there are concerns about safety or welfare, child safeguarding procedures should be followed and both young victims and young perpetrators should be offered support.
+Depending on the age of the young people, this may not be recognised in law under the

-So-called 'honour'-based abuse (including Female Genital Mutilation and Forced Marriage)

-So-called 'honour'-based abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
+So-called 'honour'-based abuse (including Female Genital Mutilation and Forced Marriage) So-called 'honour'-based abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
 Abuse committed in the context of preserving 'honour' often involves a wider network of family or community pressure and can include multiple perpetrators.
 It is important to be aware of this dynamic and additional risk factors when deciding what form of safeguarding action to take.
 All forms of HBA are abuse (regardless of the motivation) and should be handled and escalated as such.
 Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a child being at risk of HBA, or already having suffered HBA.